5thWall/unused-ideas/README.md

-stupid-ideas
+Unused Ideas
 ============

-A place to put all of my stupid ideas that I'm never going to make time for.
+A place to put all of my unused ideas that I haven't made time for.
 Theft is encouraged, but please send me a message. :D